 If you insist on my listening and taking your concerns seriously I’m likely to get mad.
+I hear your concerns as disguised ways of criticizing me.
 Criticism hurts.
 I can criticize others, and often do, but if you criticize me you’re hurting my feelings so I’ll hurt you back.
-And if you say you are at all unhappy, that's a way of indirectly criticizing me.
+So if you say you are at all unhappy, that's a way of indirectly criticizing me.
 Since "it's all about me" your feelings must be about what I have been doing.

 Narcissists paradoxically manifest both an inflated idea of their own importance and quickness to feel deflated by negative feedback.